sanrav2016/AccessGov/README.md

-# AccessGov AI
+# AccessGov
 **AI-Powered Accessibility Auditor for Congress**

-AccessGov AI is an open-source project designed to make Congressional documents and digital materials accessible to all Americans.
-By combining continuous monitoring, accessibility scanning, and AI-assisted remediation, AccessGov AI helps Congress meet Section 508 and Web Content Accessibility Guidelines (WCAG) standards — while ensuring that bills, reports, and hearings are usable for constituents with disabilities.
+AccessGov is an open-source project designed to make Congressional documents and digital materials accessible to all Americans.
+By combining continuous monitoring, accessibility scanning, and AI-assisted remediation, AccessGov helps Congress conform to Section 508 and Web Content Accessibility Guidelines (WCAG) standards while ensuring that bills, reports, and hearings are usable for constituents with disabilities.

 ---